therealnicoroshi/modlist/README.md

 ## 6. AMD Specific Requirements

+### *This also Applies to Any non-RTX nVidia Graphics card*

 In MO2 left pane find line #4 Optimization, and expand

-Uncheck SkyrimUpscaler as it's set up for DLAA which won't work on AMD cards (will cause crash)
+Uncheck SkyrimUpscaler as it's set up for DLAA which won't work on AMD, and non- RTX cards (will cause crash)

 ## 7. Optional Setting the HUD for 21x9 resolution.